GTrack became open 6 Mar 2018

 The aim is to provide compatible Web services and other tools that adopt BioXSD as one of their input/output formats.

-Implementations are already ongoing at CBS in Greater Copenhagen (Denmark), Rostlab in Greater Munich (Germany), IBCP in Lyon (France), CBU in Bergen (Norway), and more.
+Implementations have already been ongoing at CBS in Greater Copenhagen (Denmark), Rostlab in Greater Munich (Germany), IBCP in Lyon (France), CBU in Bergen (Norway), and at a couple of more sites.

 For more details, help, and consultation, please contact firstname.lastname@example.org.

-Canonical data format does not mean "the only format", but an exchange format that can be common to several tools (as one of multiple formats the tools are supporting).
-Tools can produce and consume BioXSD directly, or BioXSD can be used as an intermediate canonical format rich enough to enable conversions among diverse formats.
-Using common exchange format enables smooth intergration of compatible tools into analysis workflows.
+A canonical data format does not mean "the only format", but an exchange format that can be common to several tools (as one of multiple formats the tools are supporting).
+Tools can produce and consume BioXSD directly, or BioXSD can be used as an intermediate canonical format, rich enough to enable conversions among diverse formats.
+Using common exchange format enables smooth integration of compatible tools into analysis workflows.

-BioXSD data-type definitions are annotated by the EDAM (EMBRACE Data And Methods) ontology.
-BioXSD thus offers ready-made building blocks for Web-service interfaces with a globally defined, controlled meaning.
+BioXSD data-type definitions are annotated with EDAM and with a few main Semantic-Web vocabularies.
+BioXSD thus offers ready-made building blocks for tool interfaces with a globally defined, controlled meaning (semantics).

 BioXSD types can be used directly if applicable; or can be included in other standard or custom types, extended or restricted.
-With services that use other or proprietary formats, BioXSD can be used as the canonical intermediate exchange format.
+With tools that use other or proprietary formats, BioXSD can be used as a canonical intermediate exchange format.

-Open collaboration within the community: BioXSD welcomes feature requests and new collaborations!
+Open collaboration within the community: BioXSD welcomes feature requests, suggestions, and new collaborations!

 Kalaš, M., Puntervoll, P., Joseph, A.,